 Solution: Build a Memory Calendar

 It may seem like overkill at first, but trust me, it makes a huge difference.
 Setting up a Bible memory calendar gives you permission to rest.
-It helps you see the finish line.
+It helps you see the finish line, especially when you’re memorizing longer portions of Scripture (and I prefer memorizing entire books of the Bible instead of just verses)

 Here is what my finished Bible memory calendar looked like: